3.1 Changing the story

 Activity 1 The football fans' story

-Read our account of the Hillsborough memorial event.
-As you read, reflect on the collaborative approach adopted by the Hillsborough campaigners.
+Read the account below of the Hillsborough memorial event.
+As you read, reflect on the collaborative approach adopted by the Hillsborough campaigners, and how this enabled them to influence powerful figures, including politicians, and to change the national narrative.

 Thirty thousand people gathered in the streets of Liverpool on 15 April 2016 to remember the 96 fans who died at Hillsborough football stadium.
 There had been many vigils and memorial services over the years, but this one was different.
 After a 27-year long fight for justice, a jury had determined that the fans were unlawfully killed, overturning an earlier judgement of accidental killing.